CahootsMalone/miscellany/pdftk/pdftk-server-notes.md

 * The page range you wish to extract from the input file.
   * Page ranges are inclusive and consist of the numbers of the start and end pages, separated by a hyphen (e.g., `3-5`).
   * If you wish to extract a single page, you may omit the hyphen and the end page number (e.g., `5`), although specifying the same value for the start and end page numbers (e.g., `5-5`) will also work.
-* The paths to the output files.
+* The path to the output file.

 General form of the command: